TinyAIoT/cam-takeover-classification/deployment/full/README.md

 ## TODO

 - [x] BLE
-- [ ] measure distance of takeover with ToF
+- [x] measure distance of takeover with ToF
+    - [ ] I have to disconnect power to use this. otherwise I get a NACK issue
 - [ ] second ToF
 - [x] fix memory leak (overflow after ~30s)
 - [ ] acceleration sensor?